AztecProtocol/engineering-designs/docs/faucets/prd.md

 - anyone can mint whatever fee asset they want
   - we are one infinite mint from chaos
 - **we** need to **actively** mint funds and add to the validator set.

-> [!info]
-> We can likely limit the fee by just having a fixed amount per claim, and then have it low enough to need so many of them before we can actually overflow that it is not an issue in practice.

 ## Key Terms